taufiqhusada/coding_interview_practice_platform/README.md

 # Conversational AI for Technical Interview Practice

 A web-based platform that uses conversational AI to help Computer Science students practice the think-aloud process during technical interviews.
-This system was developed as part of the research presented in the paper "Designing Conversational AI to Support Think-Aloud Practice in Technical Interview Preparation for CS Students" (arXiv:2507.14418).
+This system was developed as part of the research presented in the paper "Designing Conversational AI to Support Think-Aloud Practice in Technical Interview Preparation for CS Students" published at **IEEE VL/HCC 2025**.
 - **Paper**: [arXiv:2507.14418](https://arxiv.org/abs/2507.14418)
+- **Conference**: IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC) 2025

 ## 🎯 Overview